tsimeonov/Computer-Science/Computer Science/01_Introduction to Programming 1/notes.md

 );
 ```

-Th code for Step 4: Add the canyon
+The code for Step 4: Add the canyon

 ```js
 canyon = { x_pos: 0, width: 100 };